Create a Podcast RSS Feed Free in 2026

 Adding Episodes (The Enclosure Tag)

 Paste that link into the “Audio URL” field in the generator.
-Our tool automatically calculates the file size in bytes (required by Apple) and formats the <enclosure> tag correctly.
+Our tool automatically calculates the file size in bytes and formats the <enclosure> tag correctly.

 <title>Episode 1: Hello World</title>